 Clinical drug trial programme

-Why Waterfall: Regulatory and scientific protocol requires sequential phase completion with full data before proceeding.
+Why Waterfall: Scientific protocol and regulatory law require full phase completion before proceeding.

 🏛️

-Why Waterfall: Budget approvals, procurement law and ministerial accountability require fixed-scope, phase-gated structure.
+Why Waterfall: Budget approval cycles, procurement law and public accountability all require fixed-scope, phase-gated delivery.

 07 — Side-by-Side Comparison